Yuri Khanon: Literary works

 Since 1983, Khanon writes fiction and non-fiction as an essayist and novelist.
-His most famous work is 700 pages long memoir novel "Skryabin As a Face" (1995) based on the 20 years long Khanon's close acquaintance with the great Russian composer Alexander Skryabin.
+His most famous work is 700 pages long memoir novel Skriabin as a Face (1995) based on the 20 years long Khanon's close acquaintance with the great Russian composer Alexander Skriabin.
 Part of the edition is a true polygraphic artwork produced with a natural leather binding, hand-made according to a 19th-century technique.
 The novel is written as a stylization of literary and spoken language of the beginning of the 20th century.